 The Graduate Visa will be available to international students who have completed a degree in the UK from summer 2021.
 This will enable international students to remain in the UK and work at any skill level for two years after they have completed their studies.
 It will be an unsponsored route.

 International students who complete a PhD from Summer 2021 can stay in the UK for three years after study to live and work.
-This will make it easier for some of the best young international graduates to secure skilled jobs in the UK and contribute to economic growth.
+This will make it easier for some of the best young international graduates to secure skilled jobs in the UK.
+During, contribute to economic growth.

 Intra-company Transfer

-The Intra-company Transfer (ICT) route allows multinational organisations to facilitate temporary moves into the UK for key business personnel through their subsidiary branches, subject to ICT sponsorship requirements being met.
+The Intra-company Transfer (ICT) route allows multinational organizations to facilitate temporary moves.
+Into the UK for key business personnel through their subsidiary branches, subject to ICT sponsorship requirements being met.
 The route will require applicants to be in roles skilled to RQF 6 (graduate level equivalent), and subject to a different minimum salary threshold from the main skilled worker route.

 Start-up and Innovator

 The Start-up and Innovator routes are designed to attract entrepreneurial talent and innovative, scalable business ideas to the UK.
-Start-up is for those setting up an innovative business for the first time, and Innovator is for those with industry experience and at least £50,000 funding.
+Start-up is for those setting up an innovative business for the first time. similarly, innovator is for those with industry experience and at least £50,000 funding.
 These routes will be open to both EEA and non-EEA citizens.
 Applicants can be individuals or teams.

 Health and Care Visa